NicolasWeeger/DVC_Example/Readme.md

 - `dvc dag` visualizes the pipeline in the terminal

 ### Run the pipeline
-- `dvc exp run`runs the pipeline from the dvc.yaml file and captures the state of the workspace as DVC experiment
+- `dvc exp run` runs the pipeline from the dvc.yaml file and captures the state of the workspace as DVC experiment
+- `dvc exp run --name "